Day 3

 Direct coding-in-qmd table workflow

-Example from the “Adding Custom Tables & Figures” vignette:
+Example similar to that in the “Adding Custom Tables & Figures” vignette:

 ```{r}